pypoulp/oiio-python/README.md

 This project avoids using the `openimageio` package name because the ASWF may release official wheels in the future.

-You do NOT need to have OpenImageIO installed on your system. `oiio-python` ship with all necessary shared library.
+You do NOT need to have OpenImageIO installed on your system. `oiio-python` ship with all necessary shared libraries.

 ## **What's Included**